-Young Carers are children and young people under 18 years old whose lives are affected by caring for an unwell member of the family.
-They care for a relative who may have a physical or learning disability, a long term illness, a terminal condition, mental illness, or difficulties with drug or alcohol use.
+Young carers are children and young people under 18 years old whose lives are affected by caring for a relative.
+The relative may have a physical or learning disability, a long term illness, a terminal condition, mental illness, or difficulties with drug or alcohol use.

 - Their attendance at school or college